mpizenberg/otis/README.md

 This will process the users annotations and generate the figures used in the research paper.
+All generated figures and cached intermediary results are stored into the directory `analysis/results`.
-You can of course run this manually by opening matlab in the `analysis/` folder.
+You can of course run this manually by opening matlab in the `analysis/` folder and running the `main.m` function.

 ## License